mattermost/desktop/docs/setup.md

    You should see a new application called **Mattermost Desktop** open.

+#### Other distributions
+1. Download [the latest release](https://github.com/mattermost/desktop/releases) of Mattermost Desktop

+   Find the file ending in `-linux-*.tar.gz`

+2. Extract the archive, then execute `Mattermost` which is located at inside of the extracted directory

+3. If you need the Desktop Entry, please refer https://wiki.archlinux.org/index.php/Desktop_entries

 ## Configuration
 You have to configure the application to interact with your teams.